 How Different Types Of Protein Are Suitable

-To dig a little deeper into this topic, I decided to publish the list of popular proteins we looked at to help you understand whether they are FODMAP friendly.
+To dig a little deeper into this topic, I decided to publish the list of popular proteins we looked at to help you understand whether they are FODMAP-friendly.
+Sometimes even suitable ones don't have a seal with a FODMAP-friendly certification.

 1 - Whey Protein Isolate

 2 - Whey Protein Concentrate

 The differences between whey isolate and concentrate are discussed in detail on our blog.

 3 - Hydrolyzed Whey

-In some cases, it’s hydrolyzed whey protein isolate, which would make it low in lactose or almost lactose free in some products.
-However, don’t just assume that and take a close look at the label for lactose content.
+In some cases, it’s hydrolyzed whey protein isolate, which would make it low in lactose or almost lactose-free in some products.
+However, don’t just assume that; take a close look at the label for lactose content.

 4 - Egg Protein